apnadkarni/blt/man/picture.rst

     **-background** *colorSpec*
       Specifies the color of the background.
 This is used if *imageName* contains non-opaque pixels and the **-alpha** switch is not set.
       *ColorSpec* is a color specification.
-The default background color is "white".
+The default is "white".

     **-compress** *compressType*